-Working with Western District Health Service (WDHS) and South West TAFE, Start Beyond developed an experiential micro-credentials skills solution for aged care workers & TAFE students; which focused on caring for elderly people with dementia.
+Working with Western District Health Service (WDHS) and South West TAFE, Start Beyond developed an experiential micro-credential skills VR training solution for aged care workers & TAFE students which focused on caring for elderly people with dementia.

 The benefits of the program were extensive.
-It overcame the challenges associated with deploying “on the floor” training by providing a timely, cost effective and safe space for individuals to improve their soft skills without the emotional impact of real life and provided a stepping stone to improved long term skill development.
+It overcame the challenges associated with deploying “on-the-floor” training by providing a timely, cost-effective and safe space for individuals to improve their soft skills without the emotional impact of real life and provided a stepping stone to improve long-term skill development.

-Following on from the success of this program further micro-credentials are being developed, and the Start Beyond, WDHS & SWTAFE were a nominated finalist the 2021 innovAGEING Awards in the category Increasing Care and Service Productivity.
+Following on from the success of this program, further micro-credentials are being developed, and the Start Beyond, WDHS & SWTAFE were a nominated finalist for the 2021 innovAGEING Awards in the category Increasing Care and Service Productivity.